-The following TMT guidance note Produced in partnership with Purvi Parekh of Anakiya Consulting provides comprehensive and up to date legal information covering:
+The following TMT practice note Produced in partnership with Purvi Parekh of Anakiya Consulting provides comprehensive and up to date legal information covering:

 This Practice Note provides an overview of the types of communications services commonly outsourced and the reasons for outsourcing.
 Typical outsourcing structures are also explored, together with key provisions, service levels, benchmarking, warranties and additional issues.